 Some of the signs of an assertive communication style include:

-• Speaking calmly, neither too loud nor quiet.
+- Speaking calmly, neither too loud nor quiet;

-• Making friendly eye contact with open body language
+- Making friendly eye contact with open body language;

-• Asking “what do you think?” after sharing ideas.
+- Asking “what do you think?” after sharing ideas;

-• Giving others their full attention when they speak, including body language.
+- Giving others their full attention when they speak, including body language;

-• Not interrupting others.
+- Not interrupting others;

-• Asking for and welcoming constructive criticism.
+- Asking for and welcoming constructive criticism; and

-• Being able to say no.
+- Being able to say no.

-Dealing With An Assertive Communicator
+Dealing with an Assertive Communicator

 Unlike these other communication styles, there don’t seem to be any drawbacks to assertive communication.
 Instead, it’s the style to which everyone should aspire, from managers to new hires.